 Search the ASKVU knowledge base to find answers or ask a question.

-In past years, student surveys have indicated that students want better food and drink options available on campus.
-VU has taken this on board by upgrading equipment in student kitchens across our Victorian campuses and refurbishing the kitchen in Building M Footscray Park.
-There is an increasing range of food and drink retailers on or nearby all campuses.
+Student feedback has contributed to improving the student experience.
+For example, past survey results indicated that students wanted better food and drink options on campus.
+VU took this on board by upgrading equipment in student kitchens across the Victorian campuses and refurbished the kitchen in Building M, Footscray Park.
+There is an increasing range of food and drink retailers on or near all campuses.

 Student feedback also indicated a lack of awareness around the careers and employability services available to them.
-The University’s new Learning Hubs now act as a “one stop shop” for workshops, drop-in sessions and advice on careers and employability, as well as general academic support.
-The Learning Hubs are easily accessible and are engaging in an awareness campaign to ensure all students are familiar with their services.
+VU's new Learning Hubs offer workshops, drop-in sessions and advice on careers and employability, as well as general academic support.
+The Learning Hubs are engaging in an awareness campaign to ensure students are familiar with the available services.